AlibabaCloudDocs/ddos/intl.en-US/Anti-DDoS Origin User Guide/Best Practices/Use Anti-DDoS Origin and WAF.md

     4. Click **Add Domain Name**.

-        You can add your website in two modes: CNAME and transparent proxy.
-In CNAME mode, the website can be automatically or manually added.
-In transparent proxy mode, only origin servers that are deployed in the China \(Beijing\) region are supported.

-        This topic describes how to add a website in CNAME mode.
-For more information about the mode for adding a website , see [Add domain names](/intl.en-US/Website Access/Website access with CNAME/Add domain names.md) and [Website access]().

     5. On the **Add Domain Name** page, click **Manually Add Other Websites**.
 If the **Add Domain Name** page does not appear, skip this step.

     6. Complete the configurations in the **Enter your website information** step of the **Add Domain Name** wizard and click **Next**.